prozilla-os/ProzillaOS/docs/README.md

 ### Building & deploying

-1. Run `npm run build`, which will compile all the necessary files to the `build` directory.
+1. Run `npm run build`, which will bundle all your files in the `dist` directory.
-2. Upload the contents of the `build` directory to your web server's root folder.
+2. Upload the contents of the `dist` directory to your web server's root folder.

 #### Deploying to GitHub Pages